My Dinner

 • Place all the spices in an airtight container.

-• Shake and mix well until completely combined.
+• Secure the lid, shake, and mix well until thoroughly combined.

 Notes